1995 Ford F-350 7.3 Powerstroke — the truck that started Hardcore Harness Co.

 What We Cover

-HHC specializes in wiring harnesses for 1980s through early-2000s Ford trucks — the generation Ford stopped supporting but owners refuse to stop driving.
-Our current production line covers E4OD transmission harnesses and Alt/AC harnesses for the 1994.5–1997 OBS platform, with shielded ignition wire sets for OBS gas engines.
+HHC specializes in wiring harnesses and ignition components for 1980s through early-2000s Ford trucks — the generation Ford stopped supporting but owners refuse to stop driving.
+Our current production includes IndestructaWires shielded spark plug wire sets for OBS gas engines, with additional harness systems in development.

 HHC branded spark plug wire boots — close-up of build quality